Luxembourg Pet Import Requirements

 Steps 3 and 4 apply.
 Step 5 does not apply unless your pet has entered an unlisted third country within four months of travel.

-Resident Pets: Have a licensed veterinarian issue and update an EU Pet Passport or government-issued pet passport (part 1 listed third countries) for your pet.
+EU-Resident Pets: Have a licensed veterinarian issue and update an EU Pet Passport or government-issued pet passport (part 1 listed third countries) for your pet.
 A health check prior to travel is recommended and may be required by your air carrier.

-An EU pet health certificate is not required for pets traveling to Luxembourg with a current Pet Passport.
+An EU pet health certificate is not required for pets traveling to Luxembourg with a current EU Pet Passport.

-Non-Resident Pets (visitors): If your pet has not lived in an EU Member State or part 1 listed third country for 4 months or you do not have a permanent address in origination country, then your pet will need a non-commercial EU Health Certificate issued by a licensed veterinarian.
-The certificate must then be endorsed by a government veterinarian representing the agency in the origination country that is responsible for the import and export of live animals.
+Non-Resident Pets (visitors): If your pet has not lived in an EU Member State or part 1 listed country for six months or you do not have a permanent address in an EU Member State, then your pet will need a non-commercial EU Health Certificate.
+(New regulation)

 Steps 3 and 4 apply.
 Step 5 applies under the following conditions:

-- Your pet is originating from an unlisted third country or
+• Your pet is originating from an unlisted third country or

-- Your pet has entered an unlisted third country within 4 months of travel.
+• Your pet has entered an unlisted third country within 4 months of travel.

 Steps 3 and 4 apply.
 Step 5 does not apply.